Stories From the Field: A Female Focus

 Ugandan maize farmer Namakoye Everlyn answering questions about her experience with Virtual Agronomist

-Namakoye Evelyn is equally impressed with the results from the Virtual Agronomist advisor.
+Namakoye Everlyn is equally impressed with the results from the Virtual Agronomist advisor.
 This season, she expects to harvest eight to ten bags of maize, a significant increase from the two to five bags she previously produced.

-Evelyn has noticed that her family’s standard of living has improved since starting her own farm, providing an additional income alongside her husband’s earnings.
+Everlyn has noticed that her family’s standard of living has improved since starting her own farm, providing an additional income alongside her husband’s earnings.
 With this extra income, she can now afford to send her children to school and save money, which was difficult to achieve before she began farming.

 The stories highlighted in this article demonstrate the impact that Virtual Agronomist can have on agricultural productivity and farmer livelihoods.
 Our female farmers are experiencing higher yields, better income, and greater community support, all of which enhance their personal empowerment and quality of life.